 What about “access?”

-But then we hit the uphill climb stage.
+And now we hit the uphill climb.

 Stay with me for two minutes of musicologizing now?
-Here’s the beef.
+Here’s the beef:

 And the “variation” of these two ‘distinctive’ chords?
-“Call Out My Name” inherits those two chords from the recording it samples, “Killing Time” by Nicolas Jaar, into which I’m now going to drop you at the three-minute mark:
+“Call Out My Name” inherits those two chords from the recording it samples, “Killing Time” by Nicolas Jaar, into which I’m now going to drop you at the three-minute thirty mark:

 That’s “Still Got The Blues” from the late and great “Gary Moore.”
 He plays that four-note figure to transition between the same chords in the same 6/8 time like a gazillion times in this tune.
 It’s from 1990.